BuddhistCAT/Docs/docs/Annotation.md

 Endnotes are placed on bottom of each page.

-Endnotes can be added inline to any segment using the following format.
+Endnotes can be added at the end of any segment using the following format.

 `[ENDNOTE: the content of the footnote]` or `[END: the content of the footnote]`

+So for example, if the translated segment otherwise is:

+`I pay homage to Manjushri"

+Then with an endnote for the term homage, it becomes:

+`I pay homage [ENDNOTE: endnote content comes here] to Manjushri"

 **NOTE:** The format must be exactly like in the above example, but it does not matter if capital letters are used or not for declaring it.